thgoso/discogs-loader/README.md

 - usage: discogs_getuserdata user-name [OPTIONAL user-token]

 ## discogs_addrelease
-Adding a release to your discogs-collection
+Adding a release to your discogs-collection.
 - usage: discogs_addrelease user-token user-name folder-number release-number

 you can use "1" for folder-number if you want to add in folder "uncategorized" or any other existing folder-number from your collection

+## discogs_writecustom
+Write custom-field in your collection.
+- usage: discogs_writecustom user-token user-name folder-number release-number instance-number field-id json-string

+json-string must be formated in the right way like '"text"' (including doubble-quotes)